 Cocaine is a powerful stimulant and painkiller.
 It is notorious for its addictive nature and near-instantaneous effects.
+According to the 2019 National Survey on Drug Use and Health, 5.5 million people in the United States over the age of 12 admit to having used cocaine at least once in the past year, with roughly 1 million people having cocaine use disorder.
 Overcoming cocaine addiction alone is virtually impossible, but with support from a team of medical professionals and therapists who can address the underlying causes of the addiction, anyone can maintain long-term sobriety.

 The Effects of Cocaine Use

 Using cocaine causes a release of dopamine in the brain.
 This enhances feelings of pleasure, creating the “high” effect.
 Cocaine forces the brain to release more dopamine than it is used to, which interferes with its normal ability to produce dopamine.
 It also recycles the existing dopamine released, so the pleasurable effect lasts longer and the brain does not have any need to produce dopamine on its own.
 Over time, the brain and body build a tolerance to cocaine, which means users have to increase their usage to feel the effects.

 The effects of cocaine are not limited to the brain— it impacts the body as a whole.
 One of the side effects of cocaine is blood vessel constriction.
 Body tissues that come in contact with cocaine become stressed and shrink the blood vessels.
 This increases the risk of serious cardiovascular events such as heart attack and stroke.

 An Addiction that Hides in Plain Sight